Universal Non-Invertible Symmetries: Categorical Matters

 Let $\mathcal{C}$ be a semisimple monoidal 1-category.
 A left module category over $\mathcal{C}$, denoted by $\mathcal{M}_{\mathcal{C}}$, is a semi-simple 1-category equipped with an action of $\mathcal{C}$, i.e. a functor $\mathcal{C}\times \mathcal{M}_{\mathcal{C}} \rightarrow \mathcal{M}_{\mathcal{C}}$ and a natural isomorphism

 satisfying the module associativity constraint (see e.g. \cite{etingof2016tensor}).
-In particular, when $\mathcal{C} = \Vec_G$ for a finite group $G$, indecomposable semisimple module categories are known (see e.g. \cite{etingof2016tensor}) to be labelled by a pair $(H,\alpha)$, with $H$ is a (conjugacy class of) subgroup of $G$, and $\alpha \in H^2(H,U(1))$ is a 2-cocycle.
-We will denote such module category by $\mathcal{M}_{\Vec_G}(H,\alpha)$.
+In particular, when $\mathcal{C} = \Vec_G$ for a finite group $G$, indecomposable semisimple module categories are known to be labelled by a pair $(H,\alpha)$, with $H$ is a (conjugacy class of) subgroup of $G$, and $\alpha \in H^2(H,U(1))$ is a 2-cocycle.
+We will denote such a module category by $\mathcal{M}_{\Vec_G}(H,\alpha)$.

 Two categories $\mathcal{C}$ and $\mathcal{D}$ are said to be \emph{Morita equivalent} if there exists a module category $\mathcal{M}_\mathcal{C}$ over $\mathcal{C}$ such that $\mathcal{D}$ is the category of $\mathcal{C}$-module functors from $\mathcal{M}_{\mathcal{C}}$ to itself.
 In particular, it is known that $\Vec(G)$ and $\Rep(G)$ are Morita equivalent for any finite group $G$.